Samuel Sandbach: Public life

 Sandbach was elected to the Liverpool council in December 1827 following the death of J. B. Hollinshead, who had been at the forefront of an unsuccessful attempt to have him elected a few months earlier when Thomas Leyland had died.
-He was appointed as Bailiff in October 1828 and as mayor for 1831–32.
+He was appointed as Bailiff in October 1828 and as mayor from 1831 to 1832.
 He became High Sheriff of Denbighshire in 1838, at which time his address was given at Hafodunos, Abergele.
 He had bought the Hafodunos estate in 1830.
 (Note: Sandbach was not the only Liverpool slaver to buy land in North Wales.
 Both Richard Wilding (d.
 1820) and John Chambres Jones (d.
 1833) had done so.)

 He was deputy chairman of the Bank of Liverpool by the mid-1840s, at which time he was also promoting a new company that intended to assist landowners in drainage of their properties.

 Family

 Samuel and Elizabeth Sandbach had several children, one of whom, Henry Robertson Sandbach, married Margaret Roscoe, a granddaughter of William Roscoe.
 (Note: There were at least four sons and three daughters.
 Of the daughters, one married John Abraham Tinne and another Charles Stuart Parker junior, with both of whom Sandbach had been in partnership as a merchant.)
 He built and briefly lived at a Liverpool mansion, variously described as being in St Anne Street and in Mansfield Street, that then became home to Thomas Colley Porter, another mayor of the borough.
 He was living at Woodlands in Aigburth, near Liverpool, by 1832 and died there on 26 April 1851.
 Aside from his Welsh estate at Hafodunos, Sandbach had also bought estates around Calveley Hall and the Handley area of Cheshire.